 - 2 cloves fresh garlic , or 4 cloves roasted garlic if preferred

 - 1 tablespoon lime juice

-- Place all ingredients except green onions and cilantro into a food processor and pulse until coarsely chopped.
+- Place all ingredients except green onions and cilantro into a food processor or blender and pulse until coarsely chopped.

 - If you prefer a less liquid salsa, drain using a fine mesh strainer.